 - Weather & Climate

 Our school is equipped with three separate E-Inquiry labs that serve all students.
-E-Inquiry units vary by grade and have included presentations by local community members, studies of natural habitats, investigations into reusing and recycling, research into the human systems and its functions, nature walks and more.
+E-Inquiry units vary by grade and have included presentations by local community members, studies of natural habitats, investigations into reusing and recycling, research into human systems and their functions, nature walks and more.

 Environmental Inquiry Teacher